pranavkm7/pranavkm7/README.md

 - 👋 Hi, I’m @pranavkm7
-- 👀 I’m interested in ...
+- 👀 I’m interested in talking
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me Pranavkm007@gmail.com

 <!---